saithantminnyo02/shopping_site/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+## Shopping Site

+I created this website about year ago.
+I did all the backend and some frontend of the site.
+In order to manipulate, you need to login in with admin account and go to admin dashboard.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: